 Varnum v.
 Brien, 763 N.W.2d 862 (Iowa 2009).
-In a national landmark decision, the Iowa Supreme Court unanimously decided that the Iowa Code § 595.2(1), which provides that "only a marriage between a male and female is valid", is unconstitutional.
+In a national landmark decision the Iowa Supreme Court unanimously decided that the Iowa Code section 595.2(1), which provides that "only a marriage between a male and female is valid", is unconstitutional as it applies to two members of the same sex wanting a legally recognized marriage.
 The Equal Protection Clause is an evolving, dynamic concept which must be determined by the standards of each generation; and that in reviewing legislation under the Equal Protection Clause, different levels of scrutiny are used by the courts.
 The Court determined that the homosexual minority was entitled to the intermediate standard of scrutiny: the discriminatory classification must be justified because it is substantially related to an important governmental objective.
 After examining each governmental objective cited by the County, the Court concluded that Iowa Code section 595.2 is unconstitutional because no constitutionally adequate justification was given for excluding homosexuals from the institution of civil marriage.
+See also Obergefell v.
+Hodges, 576 U.S. 644 (2015) (recognizing same sex marriage nationally under the Due Process and Equal Protection Clauses of the Fourteenth Amendment).